Prioritising business traveller well-being

 - Avoid touching your eyes, nose and mouth.

 Mobile app.
-Our app puts the power to book, manage and view business trips in the palm of travellers’ hands.
+Our app puts the ability to book, manage and view business trips in the palm of travellers’ hands.
 Send travellers a prompt to download it on their mobile phones (available on Apple and Android), along with a reminder of all they can do with it, including:

 - Access itineraries, receipts and get assistance.